 - The White Beans.
-You can use any type of cooked white beans for this recipe, though I recommend either cannellini beans or white northern beans.
+You can use any type of cooked white beans for this recipe, though I recommend either cannellini beans or great northern beans.
+Navy beans can work.
 They have great flavor and help to achieve a smooth and creamy dip.

 - The Spice and Heat Factor.
 If you feel the white bean dip is too spicy, add in another 1/4 cup of crema or sour cream, which will counteract some of the heat.
 If you'd like to up the heat and spiciness, add in spicy red chili flakes, spicy chili powder, or a chopped fresh or roasted hot peppers.

 Storing your Creamy White Bean Dip in an airtight container in the fridge may allow you to store the leftovers for up to 3-4 days.
 To maximize the storage life, make sure to refrigerate the dip promptly.